tombigel/detect-zoom/README.md

 Changelog
 ------

-2013/1/26
-* Repository moved here
-* Refactored most of the code
-* Removed support for older browsers
+2013/3/29
-* Added support for AMD and CommonJS
+* Added package.json (thanks [@TCampaigne](https://github.com/TCampaigne))

-2013/1/27
+* Some documentation fixes

+2013/2/25
+* Fixed a missing 'else' between ie8 and ie10 detection
+* Minor version bump to 1.0.2

+2013/2/15
-* Added a fix to Mozilla's (Broken - https://bugzilla.mozilla.org/show_bug.cgi?id=809788)
+* Added a fix for IE10 Metro (or whatever MS calls it these days..) by [@stefanvanburen](https://github.com/stefanvanburen)
-implementation of window.devicePixel starting Firefox 18
+* Minor version bump to 1.0.1
+* Added minimized version

 2013/2/05
 * Merged a pull request that fixed zoom on IE being returned X100 (thanks [@kreymerman](https://github.com/kreymerman))